-Kelley Swain is a poet, writer, and educator living in London, England.
+Kelley Swain is a poet, writer and educator living in London.

-To read about any of these books, go to the dedicated page, and for more information about each project’s development and launch, search the blog archives using the name of the book.
+To read about any of these books, go to the dedicated page, and for more information about each project’s development and launch, search the blog archives using the title of the book.

-She was Poet-in-Residence at the Whipple Museum of the History of Science in the Department of the History and Philosophy of Science, University of Cambridge, from 2009 – 2012, and is a Fellow of the Linnean Society of London.
+She was Poet-in-Residence at the Whipple Museum of the History of Science in the Department of the History and Philosophy of Science, University of Cambridge, from 2009 – 2012.

 Due to her freelance work in Medical Humanities, Kelley was invited to develop Humanities in Global Health, a seminar series comprising part of the Global Health BSc at Imperial College London, which she taught from 2012 – 2014.